Loving Cup (song)

 "Loving Cup" is a song by the Rolling Stones, which appears on their 1972 album Exile on Main St.

 An early version of "Loving Cup", with a completely different piano intro, was recorded between April and July 1969 at Olympic Sound Studios in London, during the Let It Bleed sessions.
 (This version of the song—or at least part of it, spliced with another outtake—was released in 2010 on the deluxe remastered release of Exile on Main St.)

 Background

 Mick Jagger performs lead and backing vocals with Keith Richards.
-Richards and Mick Taylor perform the song's guitars.
+Richards plays acoustic and electric guitar, Mick Taylor does not perform on the final version of the song.
 Bass and drums are provided by Bill Wyman and Charlie Watts, respectively.
 Piano is provided by Stones' recording veteran Nicky Hopkins.
 Saxophone is by Bobby Keys and both trumpet and trombone are by Jim Price.
 The album's producer, Jimmy Miller, provides the maracas.
 It is not known who plays the steel drum.